imgix/gatsby/README.md

 />
 ```

-## Customized the GraphQL type warning
+### GraphQL Type Customization Warning

-gatsby-imgix customizes existing GraphQl types in order to expose our own types on those same fields.
+@imgix/gatsby customizes existing GraphQl types in order to expose our own types on those same fields.
 This allows for a more seamless integration with Gatsby.
 It also means that you might see a warning like this:

 ```console
 warn Plugin `@imgix/gatsby` has customized the GraphQL type `ShopifyCollectionImage`, which has already been defined by the plugin `gatsby-source-shopify`.
 This could potentially cause conflicts.